-About Bishop Fox
+Bishop Fox House

-House Ethos – who are Bishop Fox boys?
+House Ethos – Who are Bishop Fox boys?

 Bishop Fox house began its days further up South Road as Fullands House until it was moved onto the main site in 1980.
 The main body of the house was purpose built in the 1980s and is attached to two Georgian houses on South Road, which makes for a house of character with a good deal of space and large Upper Sixth Form living facilities.
 At its heart, the house has a substantial courtyard.
 The house takes its name from Bishop Richard Fox, Bishop of Winchester, Exeter and Bath and Wells as well as Chancellor of Cambridge University and founder of Corpus Christi College, Oxford, all during the Tudor period.
 The house also has connections through its Fullands links to General Gordon of Khartoum.